Deejpotter/cyd-lvgl-template/README.md

 #define TFT_BL   27
 // Touch (resistive)
 #define TOUCH_CS 33
-#define TOUCH_IRQ 39
+#define TOUCH_IRQ 36
 ```

 > Note: The pinout above is confirmed for the JC2432W328R (resistive).
-Some online sources mention pins 21 and 27 may be switched on other models; this template uses the configuration from the [env:jc2432w328r] in `platformio.ini`.
+Some online sources mention pins 21 and 27 may be switched on other models (like the JC2432S028R); this template uses the configuration from the [env:jc2432w328r] in `platformio.ini`.

 ### JC2432W328C